mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 The component assigns every message an index when starts an attempt to store the message.
 The index is a `U32` and simply counted upwards every time a new message is about to be stored.

 The index bijectively defines the file name.
-The file name format is '`<id>.bbsmsg`' where `<id>` is replaced with the index number.
+The file name format is '`<id>.spacepost`' where `<id>` is replaced with the index number.

 The index starts counting at 1 past the last index of a message found in the storage directory upon initialization of the component.
 If the component does not find any messages upon initialization, the index starts at 1.
 Restoring the index is implemented in `restoreIndexFromHighestStoredIndexFoundInDirectory()`.

 For the sake of simplicity, we assume that the index counter never exceeds the maximum of `U32`.
 If it does, it is wrapped around to 0.
-The assumption is realistic as `U32` can count over 4 trillion messages which is multiple magnitudes more than what we expect as defined in the mission success criteria.
+The assumption is realistic as `U32` can count over 4 trillion messages which are multiple magnitudes more than what we expect as defined in the mission success criteria.

 ### Message Type
----
 **Challenge**

 At the time this component was developed, the decision of what content will make up a message was still pending.
 Furthermore, this decision might change in the future.

 **Resulting Design Decision**

-The component encapsulates a message in the type `UserMessage`.
+The component encapsulates a message in the type `SpacePost`.

 To make the component as independent of this type as possible, the component uses knowledge about this type only in a few very consciously chosen locations:
-* The component receives `UserMessage`s via its ports for communication with other components.
-Thus, the handler methods for port invocations know that the concrete type of a message is `UserMessage`.
+* The component receives `SpacePost`s via its ports for communication with other components.
+Thus, the handler methods for port invocations know that the concrete type of a message is `SpacePost`.
-* In all other places of the component, the concrete type `UserMessage` is hidden behind the abstract class `Serializable`.
+* In all other places of the component, the concrete type `SpacePost` is hidden behind the abstract class `Serializable`.
 Consequently, in all of these places, the only assumption the component makes about the messages it is supposed to store is that they can be serialized into and deserialized from a raw byte buffer.
 No other assumptions are needed to store it in a file.

-Therefore, the handler methods receive a message as a `UserMessage` but only call other methods in the component by passing them a base class pointer of type `Serializable` to the message.
+Therefore, the handler methods receive a message as a `SpacePost` but only call other methods in the component by passing them a base class pointer of type `Serializable` to the message.

 ### Serialization and Writing to File
----
 **Challenge**

 To write a message to a file, the message type must be serialized into a raw byte buffer.
 The address of that raw buffer must then be used to make a system call to the operating system.